smukvica/itech_naloga/README.md

 The tests will run and the results will be displayed in the console.

-*Notice: for all tests to run successfully the config file used needs to be the one from example*
+*Note: for all tests to run successfully the config file used needs to be the one from example*